Calculating Eligibility Calculating Eligibility

 Courses Not Used (CNU)

-Courses Not Used (CNU) are courses that are not needed to complete your declared major.
-Federal Student Aid (FSA) and most types of state financial aid cannot be awarded to pay for CNUs.
-Taking courses that are not a part of your program of study could result in receiving less federal financial aid and potentially having to pay for courses out-of-pocket.
+Courses Not Used (CNUs) are courses that are not needed to complete your declared major.
+Federal Student Aid (FSA) and most State financial aid cannot be awarded to pay for CNUs.
+Taking courses that are not a part of your program of study could result in receiving less Federal Student Aid and potentially having to pay for courses out-of-pocket.

-It is very important for students to meet with their academic advisor prior to registering for courses each semester to ensure students are only enrolling in courses that lead to degree completion.
+It is very important for students to meet with their Academic Advisor prior to registering for courses each semester to ensure students are only enrolling in courses that lead to degree completion for their declared major.
 Students can review their degree requirements in PeopleSoft by selecting the Academic Records tile.
 The My Academic Requirements page will show all of the courses needed to complete a major.
 The CNU section will be at the very bottom of the My Academic Requirements page.
+Change of Major Forms submitted after the start of the current semester will not take effect for Financial Aid purposes until the following academic semester.
+If a Change of Major is needed, please work with your academic advisor to submit as soon as possible prior to the start of the semester in which you plan to take courses for that major.

 The Financial Aid Office will notify students of their CNUs and any required action needed by the student via the student’s myFCC email account.
 Students are encouraged to check their myFCC email frequently.